Post-theism

-Post-theism is the belief that the belief in a God belongs to a previous stage of human development and, thus, a division of theism vs. atheism is obsolete.
+Post-theism is the belief that religions related to, or focus on the worship of a God or deities belongs to a previous stage of human development and, thus, a division of theism vs. atheism is obsolete.
 It is a variant of nontheism.
 The term appears in liberal Christianity and post-Christianity.

 Origin

 Frank Hugh Foster in a 1918 lecture announced that modern culture had arrived at a "post-theistic stage" in which humanity has taken possession of the powers of agency and creativity that had formerly been projected upon God.